 The scale is just an example so that you have an idea.
-It means that if with 1w in a medium quality speaker, you get 89dB, compared to a high-quality one that gives you 98 dB, you are losing 9dB of volume, and this is a lot!
+It means that with 1w in a medium-quality speaker, you get 89dB, compared to a high-quality one that gives you 98 dB, you are losing 9dB of volume, and this is a lot!

 To understand how much volume you are losing, check the following:

 You don’t need much power with a good quality speaker to increase that 6 dB.
-On the other hand, you need almost ten times more power with the poor quality speaker.
+On the other hand, you need almost ten times more power with a poor-quality speaker.